andrewjhunsaker/d42-pw/README.md

 1. Create or add to an existing `.spec.ts` file.
 Copy the contents of `codegen.spec.ts` and paste them into the new file if you created a new test file.
 2. Put all of your tests inside the `test()` block.
 3. Add `await page.pause();` where you want to open the debugging window to add generated steps.
+4. Click Record in the debugging window if it is not already recording.
+5. Interact with the browser window.
+Each action will populate the debugging window.
+6. Copy the recorded steps and paste into the file.
+7. Close the codegen browser window.
 ## Debug Window

 You can record actions, pick locators, interact with pages and basically everything you would do with a browser using the Playwright debug tool.
 Refer to the playwright codegen doc below for specifics.